-have you ever gone back and read your previous tweets?
-Twitter has been active since 2006, and you may be surprised to see some of the things you once believed was cool and proper to post.
-Analyzing past tweets will help you maintain your brand image, and it should be part of your monthly social media audits.
+Have you ever gone back and read your previous tweets?
+Twitter has been active since 2006, and you may be surprised to see some of the things you once believed were cool and proper to post.
+Analyzing past tweets will help you maintain your brand image and should be part of your monthly social media audits.
 In this post, we’ll show you how to find old tweets.

 Why is it essential to keep track of old tweets?